Hammarlund Super-Pro SP-600 Page

 ABOUT THE CRYSTALS

 I have had a number of questions about the crystals in the FCU (Frequency Control Unit) of the JX models.
 Getting a crystal is not a difficult process.
-JAN crystals will be happy to sell you as many as you want, even in the antique HC-11 package, at about $15 each, custom-cut to your frequency.
+International Crystals will be happy to sell you as many as you want, even in the antique HC-11 package, at about $15 each, custom-cut to your frequency.
 You do have to get the frequency right.
 It is not just the frequency of the station you are trying to receive.
 Here is a reduced version of the chart to figure out the crystal frequency, given the frequency of the desired station:

 To 7.4 MHz - add 0.455 MHz to get crystal frequency